dianajohnson13/example-apis/README.md

 # Taskerly
 Taskerly is a simple task management application.

-I'm in the process of creating it as a sample project to demonstrate my backgrounds in both software engineering and technical documentation.
+I'm creating it as a sample project to demonstrate my backgrounds in both software engineering and technical documentation.

 To try it out, you can:
  * Follow the local dev instructions outlined below, OR